 So what about transport?
 It was easy, The shuttles were plentiful, and every hotel or hostel offered them.
 It was no work at all, you simply told your hotel, or any hotel for that matter, where you wished to go, and they would give you the time and location for the appropriate shuttle.
 Shuttles left all day long so without a doubt one would be bound to fit your schedule.
 Plus you’d be in a van full of tourists like yourself, I made lots of friends in shuttles.
 Transport was way more accessible than I thought it was going to be.
-It was mostly on major roads, and I never once felt threatened.
+It was mostly on major roads, and I never once felt threatened in regards to my safety in Guatemala.
 I learned everything I needed to know about transportation in Guatemala here!

 The food in Guatemala was great and the coffee shops were even better.
 Every hotel/hostel offered clean and filtered water as did many of the tourist offices and a generous amount of stores and shops within towns.
 All over Antigua they had big jugs of water available for you to fill up your bottles for free.
 I found this to be a thoughtful and a useful touch.